Disability Insurance for Surgeons

 The rates provided above are based on the following assumptions:

-- The disability insurance plan covers $10,000 per month in benefit to age 65
+- The disability insurance plan pays $10,000 per month in benefit to age 65

 As a surgeon, it’s critical that your physician disability policy contains the following features and provisions:

 The most important provision a surgeon should have included in a policy is that a disability is defined as one that prevents the insured from working in his or her “own-occupation.”

 This means the policy will pay benefits if an injury prevents you from working in your chosen medical specialty, but allows you to do other types of work.
 For example, while you may not be able to perform surgical procedures, you could teach, work in a research capacity, or in another area of medicine.
 But any of those options would lead to a drastic reduction in income.

 A policy without an own-occupation feature would not pay benefits so long as you’re able to work in some capacity.
 With it, benefits would be paid so long as you couldn’t perform the specific tasks of your surgical practice.

 As you research policies, keep in mind that some explicitly prevent some specialists from obtaining an own-occupation provision, such as neurosurgeons and anesthesiologists.
 Make sure your specialty will be covered in full before signing up for the policy.

 Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or being unable to work in your occupation for a set percentage of the time.
 This would mean that you can still practice surgical medicine but have to limit the type of or the number of procedures.

 Residual disability benefits are triggered when the insured suffers an established percentage of income because of their disability.
 The benefit you receive under the provision is typically proportionate to your lost earning power.